frictionlessdata/datapackage-r/README.md

 The project follows the [Open Knowledge International coding standards](https://github.com/okfn/coding-standards).
-There are common commands to work with the project.Recommended way to get started is to create, activate and load the library environment.
+There are common commands to work with the project.Recommended way to get started is to create, activate and load the package environment.
 To install package and development dependencies into active
 environment: